 What are the benefits of morning sunlight during pregnancy?

-When you’re pregnant, not only are you eating for two, you’re also getting sunlight for two people as well!
+When you’re pregnant, not only are you eating for two, you’re getting sunlight for two people as well.

-Sun exposure and Vitamin D are critical for baby’s growth and development in the womb.
-Mom should get plenty of sunshine both during pregnancy and while breastfeeding.
-The benefits are:
+Sun exposure and Vitamin D are critical for a baby’s growth and development in the womb.
+Mothers should get plenty of sunshine both during pregnancy and while breastfeeding.
+The benefits include:

 - Bone growth and development